swagataroy/spring-music/README.md

 Database drivers for MySQL, Postgres, MongoDB, and Redis are included in the project.
-To connect to an Oracle database, you will need to download the appropriate driver (e.g. from http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html?ssSourceSiteId=otnjp), add the driver .jar file to the `src/main/webapp/WEB-INF/lib` directory in the project, and re-build the application .war file using `./gradlew assemble`.
+To connect to an Oracle database, you will need to download the appropriate driver (e.g. from http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html?ssSourceSiteId=otnjp), add the driver .jar file to the `src/main/webapp/WEB-INF/lib` directory in the project, and re-build the application .war file using `./gradlew clean assemble`.